sungsoo/AORM/README.md

 ## Requirements

-Python 3.7, Numpy 1.16.3, argparse and so on.
-(Refer to requirements.txt)
+Python 3.7, Numpy 1.16.3, argparse and so on. (refer to requirements.txt)